coffeacloudberry/blog/content/My_GPSMAP_66sr_Config.md

 ## Storages

 The planned tracks/routes (GPX files) have to be in the external SD card (into /Garmin/GPX/) to be used for navigation.
+On the other hand, uploading the route from the Garmin Explore mobile app into the internal storage is okay.
+The 64sc can have the GPX in the internal memory (in /Garmin/GPX/).

 Maps can be either in the internal or the external storage.

 ## Logging